Skip to content

 The short version: “HFT for One” is the idea of running a personal, automated trading bot that connects directly to an exchange’s API and executes on rules instead of emotion, in an attempt to claw back the timing edge that high-frequency trading firms hold over manual retail traders.
 In practice it means a low-latency data feed (a persistent WebSocket to the order book), a strategy coded as rules, and automated execution with hard risk limits.
-It is real and it is legal, but it is a serious engineering project, not a money button β it demands coding skill, capital, infrastructure that costs hundreds of dollars a month, and the discipline to accept losing days.
-Most people who try it lose money, and you should treat any promise of easy or risk-free profit as a lie.
+It is real and it is legal, but it is a serious engineering project, not a money button — it demands coding skill, capital, infrastructure that costs hundreds of dollars a month, and the discipline to accept losing days.
+Be clear about what it is not: it does not give you an institutional edge, because true high-frequency trading runs on co-located hardware and direct exchange feeds that retail accounts cannot buy.
+And the base rate for active retail trading is brutal — a study tracking every individual who began day trading in Brazil’s equity futures market found that 97% of those who persisted beyond 300 days lost money.
+Most people who try this lose money, and you should treat any promise of easy or risk-free profit as a lie.
 This is an explainer of how the machinery works and who it actually suits, not financial advice or a guarantee of returns.

 Why do retail traders lose to algorithms?
 The information-lag problem